 U.S. Bank FlexPerks® Business Travel Rewards is one of those rare credit cards that could plausibly land on two of our “best of” lists: our roundup of the best travel rewards credit cards for consumers and the best small business credit cards for professional users.

-The FlexPerks Business Edge Travel Rewards card has a modest annual fee that’s waived for all new cardholders during the first year and for heavy spenders on an indefinite basis.
-It has a solid sign-up bonus worth up to $375 in airfare redemptions.
+The FlexPerks Business Travel Rewards card has a modest annual fee that’s waived for all new cardholders during the first year and for heavy spenders on an indefinite basis.
+It has a solid sign-up bonus worth up to $375 in select travel redemptions.
 And it has a fairly generous, though by no means industry-leading, ongoing rewards program.
 It’s a pretty well-rounded product.

 When you spend at least $2,000 in qualifying net purchases within the first 4 months, you get 25,000 bonus FlexPoints.
-That’s worth up to $375 when redeemed for airfare and $250 when redeemed for cash or other items.
+That’s worth up to $375 when redeemed for airfare, hotels, and car rentals, and $250 when redeemed for cash or other items.

 You can redeem your accumulated FlexPoints for cash, travel, merchandise, gift cards, and other items available in the FlexPerks marketplace.